 - Alex Bakker

-- NYT: “Peggy Cohen-Kettenisâs case report on âFGâ detailed the first known case of a child with gender dysphoria treated with puberty blockers.
+- NYT: “Peggy Cohen-Kettenis’s case report on “FG” detailed the first known case of a child with gender dysphoria treated with puberty blockers.
 Dr. Cohen-Kettenis and colleagues published a follow-up 22 years later on how he was doing.”

 Part 2: The Gender Kids

 This episode focuses on Dutch psychiatrist Annelou de Vries and the development of what became known as the Dutch Protocol.
-As one would expect from a psychiatrist, de Vries strongly promotes disease models of gender diversity and considers psychiatric counseling critical. de Vries also believes the measure of “effectiveness” is directly linked to psychological outcomes. de Vries would screen out about 30% of prospective clients, whom de Vries considered to be simply gay, had “psychological issues that needed to be dealt with first,” or the 10% of young people whom de Vries diagnosed with “autism spectrum disorder”
+As one would expect from a psychiatrist, de Vries strongly promotes disease models of gender diversity and considers psychiatric counseling critical. de Vries also believes the measure of “effectiveness” is directly linked to psychological outcomes. de Vries would screen out about 30% of prospective clients, whom de Vries considered to be gay, or had “psychological issues that needed to be dealt with first,” or comprised the 10% of young people whom de Vries diagnosed with “autism spectrum disorder.”

 Mitchell points out the central role of psychiatric gatekeeping in the protocol: “and critically, the mental health assessments that were designed to help figure out which kids should get medical intervention.”
 According to de Vries, assessment “takes at least half a year, but as we say, we take the time we need.”
-Ghorayshi and Mitchell then interview Manon, one of the 70 participants in de Vries’ 2011 study.

 New York Times suggested background reading for the episode: